Find resources / Articles / Learning language using Tākai resources

 Tākai resources you can use with whānau to explore language learning with their child.

-In the Whakatipu booklet Te Pihinga 3 on page 23, ‘Talking and listening’ remind us:
+In the Whakatipu booklet Te Pihinga 3, ‘Talking and listening’ on page 14 reminds us:

-• that children of this age understand much more than they can say
+• that tamariki of this age understand much more than they can say

 • to get down to their level and speak face to face, using clear language